 You can change the objects to which most variable names refer simply by assigning them new objects.
 However, five GemStone Smalltalk variables have values that cannot be changed by assignment; they are therefore called pseudovariables.
 They are:

 nil

 Refers to an object representing a null value.
-Variables not assigned another value automatically refer to nil.
+Variables not assigned another value automatically refer to nil. nil is an instance of UndefinedObject.

 true